-- 1. Click on the Legend in the Map Layout window to select it.
-This will cause the handles to appear around the map signifying that it is selected - 2.
-Use control-click (or right-click) to bring up the context menu and toggle each layer with the named entry.
+1. Click on the Legend in the Map Layout window to select it.

+This will cause the handles to appear around the map signifying that it is selected

+- 2. Use control-click (or right-click) to bring up the context menu and toggle each layer with the named entry.
 Layers which are visible in this particular Map are checked. - 3.
 To synchronize with the current visible layers in the associated Map (in the Map Layout document), choose Synchronize with Map from the context menu.

+Procedure 12.12.
 Adding a compass to Map Layout

-- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Compass toolbar icon ( - Choose Add Compass from the context menu. - 2.
+- 1. Add a Compass by doing one of the following: - From the Map Layout Toolbar, choose the New Compass toolbar icon - Choose Add Compass from the context menu. - 2.
 Drag a rectangle in the map layout window to the size you want the Compass to be and release.

 The Compass box appears in the map layout window.

-12.3.4 Adding a Text to Map Layout
+Procedure 12.13.
+Adding a Text Box to Map Layout

+1. Create a Text Box

-- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Text Box toolbar icon ( - Choose New Text Box from the context menu. - 2.
+From the Map Layout Toolbar, choose the New Text Box toolbar icon

+- Choose New Text Box from the context menu. - 2.
 Drag a rectangle in the map layout window to the size you want the Text Box to be and release.

-The Text box appears in the map layout window. - You can now position or resize the Text Box as desired.
-To change the fonts used in Scale, Legend, and Text items, select the item and then use the Macintosh Font Panel (choose Edit > Show Fonts) to change the text attributes.
+The Text box appears in the map layout window.

+You can now position or resize the Text Box as desired.

+To change the fonts used in Scale, Legend, and Text items, select the item and then use the Macintosh Font Panel (choose Edit > Show Fonts menu) to change the text attributes.